Erythropoietin: Usage as doping product

 In March 2019, American mixed martial artist and former UFC Bantamweight Champion T.J.
-Dillashaw tested positive for EPO in a drug test administered by USADA, and was stripped of the UFC bantamweight title and suspended for 2 years.
+Dillashaw tested positive for EPO in a drug test administered by USADA, and was stripped of the UFC bantamweight title and suspended for two years.
+In September 2023 two-time tennis major champion Simona Halep received a 4-year suspension by the International Tennis Integrity Agency for two separate violations, one concerning the level of EPO in a blood sample collected in August 2022; Halep maintained her innocence, and indicated she would appeal the ban.
+Halep was later cleared to return following a successful appeal, due to findings that a contaminated supplement most likely contributed to the positive tests.

-EPO has been used as a performance enhancing agent in horse racing since at least 2019.